nmshd/documentation/_docs_integrate/exchange-files-by-using-attributes.md

 - An applicant wants to send their curriculum vitae to a company.

 This guide describes how an Integrator of a Connector can use a certain kind of [Attribute]({% link _docs_integrate/data-model-overview.md %}#attributes) to [share a File with a peer](#share-a-file-with-a-peer).
-An understanding of this kind of Attribute is also necessary to [request the reading of a File from a peer](#read-a-file-from-a-peer).
+Furthermore, an understanding of this kind of Attribute is also necessary to make use of [further options for exchanging Files](#further-options-for-exchanging-files), such as requesting the reading of a [File]({% link _docs_integrate/data-model-overview.md %}#file) from a peer.

 # Upload a File